Skip to main content

 Operators in Torq: Workflow Flow Control

-Learn about Torq's operators and how to efficiently use them for workflow logic control and definition.
+Learn about Torq's Operators and how to efficiently use them for workflow logic control and definition.

-Updated over a week ago
+Updated over 2 weeks ago

 Operators Overview